jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_2_Installing_Software_2_SRAtoolkit.md

 **Before we start, we'll need to just configure SRA Tools**.
 We will only need to do this once.

-Let's ensure we all have the proper version ...

 **!!!
 EXERCISE:** Let's load the SRAtoolkit module
 ```
 $ acompile
 $ module list             # this lists what you have installed already
-$ module spider sra       # this searches for things that have 'sra' int hem
+$ module spider sra       # this searches for things that have 'sra' in them
 $ module load sra-toolkit # this installs the pre-loaded sra-toolkit
 $ module list             # this lists what you have installed
 ```